As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-- Use olive oil instead of butter to make this recipe vegan.
+- Use olive oil instead of butter to make this recipe vegan and dairy-free.
 Either way, choose a good-quality product for the best flavor.
 With so few ingredients, quality really matters.

 - I don't like to mince the garlic too finely for this recipe.
 Slightly larger pieces give you lots more leeway so you don't have to stress about burning the garlic while the spinach wilts.